DanBuchan/Party_button/manual.md

 12. Brightness Override toggle - "Use Global Value" uses the brightness set in Party Time Brightness, "Use Light Value" uses the per light brightness value
 13. Brightness Value - The per light brightness value the light should take if the brightness toggle is on, value 0-100
 14. 'Update button' - Updates the per light brightness value
+15. 'Off?' - Set whether a light should turn off during the party button

 ### Bridge Settings